 "Assembled" or "Composite" Opals: This illustration shows the differences between: (A) solid stones; (B) opal doublets; and (C) opal triplets.
 "Doublets" are so named because they consist of two parts.
 "Triplets" are so named because they consists of three parts.

 Method of Stone Construction

-However, some opal rough has very thin but brilliant fire layers.
-Some artisans cut the stone down to the thin fire layer and glue it to a base of obsidian, potch or basalt - then cut a finished stone.
+However, some opal rough has very thin but very brilliant play-of-color layers.
+To utilize this precious opal material, some artisans cut the stone down to the thin color layer and glue it to a base of obsidian, potch, host rock or basalt - then cut a finished stone.
 These two-part stones are called "opal doublets" (see center illustration).

 To protect the thin precious opal layer from abrasion and impact, a crystal-clear top of quartz, synthetic spinel or other transparent material is sometimes glued onto the opal.
 This produces a three-part stone, called an "opal triplet" (see in the bottom illustration).

 The photos below show examples of opal doublets and opal triplets.